 This evening, students will have the opportunity to spend time with their homestays.
 We encourage students to bring a family-friendly board or card game to share.
 It is a fun way to practice Spanish as you explain how to play.
 Dinner and night in the homestay community.

 Day #5 – Local Farm Tour, Reforestation & Evening Cooking & Dance Lessons

-After breakfast today, students will meet up to experience a day-in-the-life of a “campesino” or local farmer.
+After breakfast today, students will meet up to experience a day in the life of a “campesino” or local farmer.
 On the tour of the farm, students will learn about organic farming techniques, will try their hand at harvesting a bunch of bananas, and will practice collecting coffee beans.
-The group will give back to the farm through helping with their reforestation project and will collect fresh vegetables for today’s lunch.
+The group will give back to the farm by helping with their reforestation project and will collect fresh vegetables for today’s lunch.

 After a long morning under the heat of the sun, students will cool off in a local river where they can play in the small waterfalls and natural pools.
 Lunch will be enjoyed at the farmer’s home and cooking lessons will follow.
 Students will learn how to make fresh “tortillas con queso” and “enyucados”.

 This afternoon, the group will return to their homestays to rest a bit before Costa Rican dance lessons.
 The homestay family members will accompany the group in learning the basics of merengue, salsa, and cumbia.
 We couldn’t call this itinerary a “cultural immersion” without incorporating these famous Latin rhythms!
 Dinner and night are enjoyed at homestays.

 Day #6– Service Project & Final Dinner Celebration

 Be sure to fill up on breakfast at your homestays this morning, as you will need the energy to finish your service project.
 Day two of service is typically extremely productive as the group understands the goals and is motivated to finish before heading off to the beach!